-20.2 Check the driveshaft gaiters by hand for cracks and/or leaking grease
+20.2 Check the driveshaft gaiters by hand for cracks and/or leaking grease suspension parts, secure the exhaust system with new mountings.

 5 Check the running condition of the engine by inspecting inside the end of the tailpipe; the exhaust deposits here are an indication of the engine's state of tune.
 The inside of the tailpipe should be dry, and should vary in colour from dark grey to light grey/brown; if it is black and sooty, or coated with white deposits, the engine is in need of a thorough fuel system inspection.